Former Gophers coach Jim Dutcher relishing his son Brian Dutcher's trip to the men's Final Four

 For almost two decades, Brian was there as Fisher's right-hand, and building Aztecs basketball into something important in San Diego.

 This is Brian's sixth season as head coach.
-The Aztecs were 0-3 in the NCAA, with an outstanding team in 2021 that didn't get a chance to play when the tournament was cancelled by the pandemic.
+The Aztecs were 0-3 in the NCAA, with an outstanding team in 2020 that didn't get a chance to play when the tournament was canceled by the pandemic.

-Furman was no match for the Aztecs: 75-52, and on to Louisville, and now to Houston.

-Jim Dutcher, who will turn 90 on April 17, has missed hardly a minute of watching the Aztecs on TV.
-In the past, he has spent a few weeks in San Diego, with Brian's family and going to games, but not recently.
+Jim Dutcher, who will turn 90 on April 17, has missed hardly a minute of watching the Aztecs.

-He has talked previously with wonder at the enthusiasm for Aztecs' basketball in a large market with so much competition — water, warmth, desert, mountains — as has San Diego.

-Jim Dutcher: "Brian has an excellent ability to look at game tape and tell his team, 'These are the three things we have to do to win this game.'
+"Brian has an excellent ability to look at game tape and tell his team, 'These are the three things we have to do to win this game.' " Jim Dutcher said.

-"They are always trying to do the right things that will beat a team.

 "There isn't a guaranteed pro on this team, but they are going to fight.
 They don't shoot great — they can go through stretches where you wonder if anyone will make a shot — but then they will go on a run, 10-0, 14-0.''